WU-BIMAC/OmeroImporterPy-docs/docs/source/usage2.rst

 Image-List TAB
 --------------
-17. In the “IMAGE LEVEL KEY-VALUE PAIRS” columns, starting at Column E, fill in relevant metadata (leave the ones you do not need empty).
+17. In the ``IMAGE LEVEL KEY-VALUE PAIRS`` columns, starting at Column E, fill in relevant metadata (leave the ones you do not need empty).
 18. Save the file.

 .. note::